Least frequently used

 Least Frequently Used (LFU) is a type of cache algorithm used to manage memory within a computer.
 The standard characteristics of this method involve the system keeping track of the number of times a block is referenced in memory.
 When the cache is full and requires more room the system will purge the item with the lowest reference frequency.

 LFU is sometimes combined with a Least Recently Used algorithm and called LRFU.

 Implementation

 The simplest method to employ an LFU algorithm is to assign a counter to every block that is loaded into the cache.
 Each time a reference is made to that block the counter is increased by one.
-When the cache reaches capacity and has a new block waiting to be inserted the system will search for the block with the lowest counter and remove it from the cache.
+When the cache reaches capacity and has a new block waiting to be inserted the system will search for the block with the lowest counter and remove it from the cache, in case of a tie (i.e., two or more keys with the same frequency), the Least Recently Used key would be invalidated.